Navigation auf uzh.ch

 In order for others to be able to reuse your research data, you upload it to a repository, that is, a digital archive.
 There are three types of repositories:

-• discipline-specific repositories
+• subject-specific repositories

 • institutional repositories